 The distance-based methods are generally much faster than the character-based ones.
 In this group, Neighbor Joining (NJ) is by far the most popular method.
 It is very fast and generally quite good, although there are conditions under which it systematically produces a wrong tree (bias).
 NJ is not the only biased method: in fact, under the right conditions (mostly when evolutionary rates are different for different sites, which is frequently the case for HIV) any method is biased, i.e. systematically produces the wrong tree (Kuhner & Felsenstein, 1994).
 The importance of the bias for the everyday tree is a matter of fierce debate.

-Weighbor (short for "weighted Neighbor-Joining") is a new method by Bruno, Socci, and Halpern which gives less weight to the longer distances in the distance matrix.
+Weighbor ("weighted Neighbor-Joining") is a method by Bruno, Socci, and Halpern which gives less weight to the longer distances in the distance matrix.
 The resulting trees are less sensitive to specific biases than NJ and MP, and negative branch lengths are avoided.
 The method is much faster than ML and usually faster than MP, but much slower than NJ.

 To some extent the choice between methods can be based on the purpose of the tree.
 For subtyping sequences, an NJ tree based on a matrix of genetic distances is generally good enough.
 It is not vital that the tree is correct in every branch, only that the sequence of interest is clustered with the right subtype.
 Almost any method will solve this problem correctly.
 However, when more detailed information on the evolutionary relationships is important, for instance in forensic analyses, or when studying rates of evolution or trying to resolve key relationships (for example, short domains and potential recombination), more realistic models of evolution and unbiased tree reconstruction methods should be used.